Tyrod Taylor Player Prop Bets for NFL Week 12 | Houston vs. New York 11/28/2021

 Matchup vs. New York

-- In five matchups against the Jets, Taylor averaged 165 passing yards per game, 61.5 yards less than his over/under in Sunday's game.
+- In five matchups against the Jets, Taylor averaged 165 passing yards per game, 62.5 yards below his over/under for Sunday.

 - Note: Taylor's stats vs. Jets date back to 2016.

-- The Jets have the NFL's 31st-ranked pass defense this season, allowing 296.7 yards per game through the air.
+- The Jets have the NFL's 31st-ranked pass defense this season, yielding 296.7 yards per game through the air.

-- The Jets' defense is 15th in the NFL, conceding 1.7 passing touchdowns per game.
+- The Jets have conceded 17 passing TDs this year (1.7 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- In last week's outing against the Titans, Taylor racked up 107 yards while completing 58.3% of his passes.
+- Taylor put together a 107-yard performance against the Titans last week, completing 58.3% of his passes.

-- He also carried the ball six times for 28 yards, averaging 4.7 yards per attempt while scoring two touchdowns on the ground.
+- Taylor added six carries for 28 yards, averaging 4.7 yards per carry while scoring two touchdowns in the running game.

-- He's also rushed nine times for 51 yards and two touchdowns, averaging 17.0 yards per game.
+- He also has 51 rushing yards on nine carries (plus two rushing touchdowns), averaging 17.0 yards per game on the ground.

 Taylor's Houston Teammates